Connect with others who understand.

 Diagnosing Lung Cancer

-If your doctor thinks there is a chance that you have lung cancer or another lung problem, they will usually recommend a chest X-ray as the first test.
-If the X-ray indicates that there is a mass or abnormal tissue in the lung, your doctor may have you undergo additional imaging tests, such as a CT, MRI, or positron emission tomography (PET) scan.
+If your doctor thinks there’s a chance that you have lung cancer or another lung problem, they will usually recommend a chest X-ray as the first test.
+If the X-ray indicates that there’s a mass, lesion, or abnormal tissue in the lung, your doctor may have you undergo additional imaging tests, such as a CT, MRI, or PET scan.
 These tests can provide further information about abnormalities in the lung.

-In order to make an official lung cancer diagnosis, doctors need to look at lung cells to see whether they are cancerous.
+In order to make an official lung cancer diagnosis, doctors need to look at lung tissue samples to see whether there are cancerous cells.
 To do this, they may:

-• Take a needle biopsy — This entails removing a small sample of abnormal tissue with a thin needle.
+• Take a needle biopsy, which entails removing a small sample of abnormal tissue within the lung or lymph nodes with a thin needle

-• Perform sputum cytology — This test looks at mucus that is coughed up.
+• Perform sputum cytology, a test looks at mucus that you’ve coughed up

-• Recommend a thoracentesis — This involves removing and analyzing fluid that surrounds the lungs.
+• Recommend a thoracentesis, which involves removing and analyzing fluid that surrounds the lungs for lung cancer cells.

 Determining Whether Lung Cancer Treatments Are Effective